fiukdsbfksdfd/val-account-gen/README.md

 ---

-## Disclaimer
-> I didn't give source for 1 reason, its DOGSHIT, like if you want to check for rats or whatever triage, virustotal, debugger, its just nuitka compile currently! (but at least nuitka compiled code doesnt look as bad)

----

 ## Credits & Disclaimers

 * Let's be real—about 90% of this codebase was written by my lord and savior GLM 5.2.